GioF71/tidal-connect/README.md

 Please not that if both CARD_NAME and CARD_INDEX are specified, only CARD_NAME will be considered.
 Also, if both CARD_NAME and CARD_INDEX are not specified, `sysdefault` (the system default audio device) will be used.

-## Moode Audio
+## Installation on Moode Audio or Volumio

-It is possible to use this solution for easy installation of Tidal Connect on [Moode Audio](https://moodeaudio.org/).
+It is possible to use this solution for easy installation of Tidal Connect on [Moode Audio](https://moodeaudio.org/) and [Volumio](https://volumio.com/).
 It is required to have a ssh connection to the moode audio box.
+In order to enable ssh on Volumio, refer to [this](https://developers.volumio.com/SSH%20Connection) page.

 ### Install Docker

-Docker is also a prerequisite.
-We can install the necessary packages with the following commands:
+Docker is a prerequisite.
+On both platforms, we can install the necessary packages using the following commands:

 ```text
 sudo apt update